Why Do Athletes Wear Jockstraps?

 The jockstrap was originally designed for use by bicycle jockeys, which is how the nickname developed.
 Proper athletic supporters for male athletes are required by most leagues of football, soccer, lacrosse, baseball and other high-impact sports to prevent serious injury to the groin area; however, many athletes are moving away from the traditional design as early as high school.

 Testicular torsion is a rare problem that occurs when the testicle twists inside the scrotum.
 This cuts off blood flow through the spermatic cord and can result in death of the testicle.

 Testicular torsion is considered a medical emergency.
 Although torsion is a result of a congenital condition that leaves men without the connective tissue that supports the testicles within the scrotum, and it can occur at any time, athletic supporters may reduce the risk of injury.

 The danger of blunt trauma is considered the main reason to wear a jockstrap with a front pouch where a cup can be placed.
 Many models allow for the placement of a hard, plastic cup that protects the testicles from impact.

 Blunt trauma to the testicles can result in a series of complications, including rupture and internal bleeding.
 Chris Woolston, M.S., in writing for HealthDay, also warns that trauma could even cause testicular torsion.

 Requirements of the Sport

-Compression shorts are preferred by many professional athletes, because they provide support, moisture control and a more comfortable fit.
+Compression shorts are preferred by many professional athletes, because they provide support, moisture control and a more comfortable fit with less of a chance of chafing.
 Many compression shorts are also available with a pocket for a protective cup.

 Jonathan Thompson is a personal trainer certified through the American Council on Exercise and has extensive experience working with clients as well as teaching.
 Thompson holds specializations in longevity nutrition and muscle management for runners.
 He began writing in 2004.